School of PowHer

 Program Coordinator & Research Fellowship in Guatemala

 Each year Saving Mothers in Guatemala provides an opportunity to a medical student, a public health student, or graduate to serve as the Research Fellow and Programs Coordinator.
 For 10-12 months, this individual will be living in Santiago Atitlan.
 They will be responsible for overseeing the daily activities and monitoring and evaluation of the School of POWHER, a program which trains Mayan traditional birth attendants.
 As well as given opportunities to be apart of the continuing research surrounding the program.
-Through this experience the fellow has the opportunity to observe the maternal health arena in a low-resource setting.
-They will also be developing crucial skills in building trust and partnership with community stakeholders, while sharing some of the scientific knowledge of female reproduction and birth.
-Saving Mothers is seeking availability beginning in July 2019.
+Through this experience, the fellow has the opportunity to observe the maternal health arena in a low-resource setting.
+They will also be developing crucial skills in building trust and partnership with community stakeholders while sharing some of the scientific knowledge of female reproduction and birth.